 1. Boating access to the lower part of Tuckertown Reservoir is currently provided at an access area located immediately off of Highway 49, in the vicinity of the Highway 49 Bridge.
 While the facility is located primarily on property owned by APGI, parking for the site is located in the North Carolina Department of Transportation (NCDOT) Highway 49 right-of-way.
 NCDOT has plans to widen Highway 49 in this area.
 It is likely that when that widening occurs the existing site would have to be closed due to lack of parking.
 At the time of the Highway 49 widening, the Licensee will replace the existing boat launch with a similar facility located elsewhere on the lower portion of Tuckertown Reservoir.
-A final determination on the site of the new facility will be made by the Licensee, and the design of the new facility will be carried out in consultation with NCWRC and other resource agencies.
-Plans for the new facility will be filed for Commission approval.
+A final determination on the site of the new facility will be made by the Licensee, and the design of the new facility will be filed for Commission approval.